BrianHicks/emit/README.md

     return msg.word, redis.zincrby('word_counts', msg.word, 1)

 import random
-document = 'the words in this document will be counted and emitted by count_words'.split(' ') router(document=' '.join(random.choice(document) for i in range(20)))
+document = 'the words in this document will be counted and emitted by count_word'.split(' ') router(document=' '.join(random.choice(document) for i in range(20)))
 ```